Table of Content

 How It Works:

-• Stable Experience: If your water pressure drops unexpectedly (like when someone flushes the toilet), the pressure-balancing valve compensates by adjusting the temperature and flow rate, ensuring you don’t get an unexpected blast of scalding hot or freezing cold water while you’re shampooing.
+• Stable Experience: If your water pressure drops unexpectedly (like when someone flushes the toilet), the pressure-balancing valve compensates by adjusting the temperature and flow rate, helping to reduce the chance of an unexpected blast of scalding hot or freezing cold water while you’re shampooing.

 pressure balance shower system valve